English

-A Simpsons character reading from a book with the GIF caption Did you ever look at an endless list of online job postings, or take several career quizzes to determine what path you should follow?
+A Simpsons character reading from a book with the GIF caption "Life goals?"
+Did you ever look at an endless list of online job postings, or take several career quizzes to determine what path you should follow?
 Did your efforts still leave you feeling unsure of which direction to take your job hunt?

 If you're overwhelmed with all the possibilities, try making SMART goals to help you get clarity and master your job search!